foozy346/portfolio/README.md

 web page to fairly show my resumé , background , experience , skills , previous projects

+NOTES:
-NOTE: I will try to keep it updated
+- I will try to keep it updated
-  ~ : not all my projects are pushed to my github
+- not all my projects are pushed to my github